I linked up with these YouTube vocals at the Outremont Theatre in Montreal halfway down my Selected Poems section

 The internet’s different; no comfortable, outdated stuff should clutter it.
 In this spirit my site proposes to be a living document: I frequently re-think and re-draft my texts keeping them fluid and relevant.
-In fact, following their evolution might be of interest to international readers sympathetic to my work, perhaps even ready to do some cross-referencing as my novels find their roots in my essays and my essays in my novels, depending on which I wrote first.
+In fact, following their evolution might be of interest to international readers sympathetic to my work, perhaps even ready to do some cross-referencing as my novels find their roots in my essays and my essays in my novels depending on which one was written first.
 So that constant minor changes are aimed at reinforcing coherence and occasional overlapping a vital feature, given that modern life also plays that trick on us.
-Yes, it all sounds complex, doesn't it?
+Yes, it all sounds very complex, doesn't it?
 But intricacy looms only here and there.
 Didn't Orwell warn us we can't over-simplify, that it leads to crypto-totalitarian or at least despotic 'truths'?

 All this demands a subversive type of writing, digging deep and trawling wide, exposing where not only all that beauty but the hurt began.
 And on this bumpy, twisting road, cutting through layers of bunk, I frequently discover how matters really stand, affecting people in surprising or even insidious ways.
 My last move to recreate these findings through half-real or fully fictional characters and core dynamics leading to specific human drama.
 In other words, fascinating events relived not via more headlines or insipid generalities but through ordinary people, from their urgent walking shoes and the pavement of the day on up.